jcomeauictx/dockerfs/README.md

 ## bugs

-* broken under SELinux
+* broken under SELinux. attempted fix, but cannot test at this time.
-* doesn't umount on `make stop`; need to `make umount` after complete, and it takes over a minute.
+* `make stop` works quickly and well now, but by raising KeyboardInterrupt on receipt of a SIGTERM. ugly but effective, and the threads are allowed to `fusermount -u` the filesystems.